 While smart thermostats are becoming increasingly popular, don’t feel pressure to upgrade if you’re not ready or are not that into the technology.
 However, if you’re smart-home savvy and on daily speaking terms with Alexa, Siri, Google Assistant or other smart devices, a compatible smart thermostat may be just the ticket for your in-home comfort.
 Check out smart-thermostat reviews and do your homework before making any final decisions.

-As always, please call Rescue Your Air for a free consultation on your heating and air system, as well as thermostat recommendations.
+As always, please call Rescue Your Air & Drain for a free consultation on your heating and air system, as well as thermostat recommendations.
 Our phone number is 870-735-1588.
 Or, schedule an appointment online for a consultation or free estimate on a new system anytime.